 We fight undervalued rear-end claims

 Insurance companies often argue the crash was too minor, the injury is only temporary, or the treatment was excessive.
-Rear-end cases frequently turn on how the medical records, symptoms, and treatment timeline are presented.
+Rear-end cases frequently turn on how the medical records, symptoms, treatment timeline, and pain and suffering are presented.

 Clear answers and direct guidance

-This page is built to connect you quickly to the right answers on whiplash, soft tissue injuries, rear-end settlement value, post-crash steps, fees, and when to talk to a lawyer.
+This page connects you quickly to the right answers on rear-end fault, case value, pain and suffering, soft tissue injuries, surgery claims, policy limits, fees, and when to talk to a lawyer.
+Se habla español.

 How much is a rear-end accident case worth in Illinois?